bombasticSlacks/Aspirant/Game/Designing-Armour.md

 > So an armour with a primary material of metal and a secondary of textiles would result in having a skill penalty of 0, an integrity of 6, and a weakness to rending damage.

-### Tradeoffs
+## Tradeoffs
-Some armour sacrifces in one way to gain power in another.
-For each tradeoff you do you gain an additional [Crafting Points](#Crafting%20Points).
+Some armour sacrifices in one way to gain power in another.
+For each tradeoff you do you gain an additional [Features](#Features).
 Tradeoffs are (can be selected more than once):
 - Gain 2 [Critical Weakness](Game/Core/Armour#Critical%20Weakness)
 - Make a [Critical Weakness](Game/Core/Armour#Critical%20Weakness) into a [Weakness](Game/Core/Armour#Weakness%20and%20Resistance)
 - Reduce [Armour Integrity](Game/Core/Armour#Armour%20Integrity) by 2
 - Increase [Reaction Penalty](Game/Core/Armour#Reaction%20Penalty) by 1.

-### Crafting Points
+## Features
  Can be spent to further modify armour.
-Per crafting point you can (each selectable more than once):
+Features are (each selectable more than once):
  * Add an [Armour-Traits](Game/Core/Armour-Traits) that can be justified based on the armour.
  * Add 2 [Armour Integrity](Game/Core/Armour#Armour%20Integrity).
  * Reduce [Reaction Penalty](Game/Core/Armour#Reaction%20Penalty) by 1.